-Although Pluto is no longer counted as part of the solar system, Clyde Tombaugh was one of the American astronomers who made significant contributions to this scientific field.
-His most notable achievement was his discovery of the dwarf planet which was called Pluto back in 1930.
-He had also been able to discover a number of asteroids and he was one of the supporters of further research to better understand UFOs or unidentified flying objects.
+Clyde Tombaugh discovered the dwarf planet Pluto in 1930.
+He also discovered a number of asteroids, and he was one of the supporters of further research to better understand UFOs or unidentified flying objects.

 Early Life and Educational Background

-He was born on the 4th of February in 1906 in Streator, Illinois as Clyde William Tombaugh.
-A few years later, Clyde’s family had to move to Burdett, Kansas.
+Clyde William Tombaugh was born on the 4th of February in 1906 in Streator, Illinois.
+A few years later his family had to move to Burdett, Kansas.
 This was around the same time he was planning to attend college.
-Unfortunately, this plan to go to college had been postponed because a hailstorm ruined their family’s crops.
+Unfortunately, his plan to go to college had to be postponed because a hailstorm ruined his family’s crops.

 Not wanting to be idle, Clyde built his own telescopes using different mirrors and lenses.
 This was in 1926, and he even sent drawings of Mars and Jupiter to the Lowell Observatory.
 This opened an opportunity for him to work there from 1929 up to 1945.
 His creation of his very first telescope when he was just 20 years old set him on the path of discovering the very first dwarf planet known to man.